brokenprogrammer/mswg-gen/README.md

 # mswg-gen
 Custom OpenAPI generator that is used to generate swagger documentation using comments.

-The project currently has support for C language but can technically support any programming language that makes use of C style comments.
+The project currently has support for C & Go language but can technically support any programming language that makes use of C style comments.
 Some parsing has to be added however.

 The goal of this project is to have a fast swagger generator that is excluded from the project that can easily be integrated